fairecasoimeme/LiXee-Box/README.md

 # LiXee-Box
-A multi protocols BOX for zigbee devices
+A multi protocols gateway for zigbee devices

 ## Hardware compatibility
 This application can be used with :